-Service providers vendored before March 17th, 2014 (if not in compliance at this time) must have an approved transition plan in place by March 17th, 2019, and complete all updates by March 17th, 2022.
+Service providers vendored before March 17th, 2014 (if not in compliance at this time) must have completed all updates by March 17th, 2022.

-5. When and how will settings be assessed for compliance?
+6. When and how will settings be assessed for compliance?

-All Regional Center vendors will be required to complete a self-assessment survey provided via e-mail by DDS.
+All Regional Center vendors will be required to complete a self-assessment survey provided via e-mail by the Department of Developmental Services.
 Some vendors will also be selected for an on-site visit by an assessment team.
 Additionally, feedback will be obtained from clients, advocates, and other stakeholders.
-This assessment activity had not begun as of February 2018, but should be completed by the end of 2018.
+This assessment activity is scheduled to begin in Fall of 2019.
 Assessments will be used to determine compliance with the Final Rule.
-Any vendor not currently in compliance must develop and implement a transition plan.
-The plan must be developed by March 17th, 2019.
+Any vendor not assessed to be in compliance must develop and implement a transition plan.
+Vendors who have not achieved compliance by July 1, 2020, will be reported by the state to CMS.

-6. How will the Final Rule be enforced?
+7. How will the Final Rule be enforced?